GuildCrafts/core-data-structures/README.md

 ## Specifications

-- [ ] Artifact produced is a fork of the [core-data-structures][core-data-structures] repo.
+- [X] Artifact produced is a fork of the [core-data-structures][core-data-structures] repo.
-- [ ] Can run all tests with `npm test`.
+- [X] Can run all tests with `npm test`.
-- [ ] All tests are passing.
+- [X] All tests are passing.
-- [ ] For each data structure identified above, there exists:
+- [X] For each data structure identified above, there exists:
-  - [ ] a test file with unit tests for each method and property.
+  - [X] a test file with unit tests for each method and property.
-  - [ ] an implementation file with a correct implementation of the data structure.
+  - [X] an implementation file with a correct implementation of the data structure.

 ### Required

-- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].
+- [X] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

-### Stretch

-Pick a _different_ programming language from JavaScript (e.g. Ruby, Swift, Python, C, Java...) and write tests & implementations for each.

-- [ ] Can run all non-JavaScript tests with a single command.
-- [ ] For each data structure identified above, there exists:
-  - [ ] a test file with unit tests for each method and property _in a language other than JavaScript_.
-  - [ ] an implementation file with a correct implementation of the data structure _in a language other than JavaScript_.

 ## Quality Rubric